 Or email from a secure email address.

-You should confirm your referral in writing within 24 hours.
+When referring in, you should confirm your referral in writing within 24 hours.

-Good practice examples of referrals to MASH
+Good practice examples of referrals to the IFD

 To help professionals in completing quality referrals we have produced good practice examples:

 Referring an Adult

 If you are worried that an adult is being harmed, abused or neglected you can find more information about raising your concern by visiting the West Sussex Safeguarding Adults Board website

 Referring child to Brighton & Hove or East Sussex